YinhaoHu/pigeonmq/docs/pigeonmq-design.md

 PigeonMQ provides the ability to create topic and partitions for users only in PigeonMQ-Admin-CLI.
 I make this decision to simplify the API design and provide a controlled environment.

+### Commands

+All the commands are executed in the PigeonMQ-Admin-CLI.
+Arguments should be checked for validity in the CLI.

+- `topic create <topic-name>`: Creates a new topic with the given topic name.
+Arguments:

+  - etcd-endpoints: The etcd endpoints to connect to.
+Default: `localhost:2379`.
+  - partitions: The number of partitions to create.
+Default: `1`.
+  - replication-enemble: The number of Poras to replicate the partition.
+Default: `1`.
+  - replication-quorum-write: The number of Poras to write to form a quorum.
+Default: `1`.
+  - replication-quorum-read: The number of Poras to read to form a quorum.
+Default: `1`.
+  - replication-quorum-ack: The number of acks to form a quorum.
+Default: `1`.
+  - retention-period: The retention period of the messages.
+Default: `1h`.
+- `topic delete <topic-name>`: Deletes the topic with the given topic name.
+- `topic list`: Lists all the topics.
+- `topic add-partition <topic-name> <n_partition>`: Adds partitions to the topic.
+  - n_partition: The number of partitions to add.
+- `topic remove-partition <topic-name> <partition>`: Removes a partition from the topic.
+  - partition: The partition number to remove.

 ## Miscellaneous

 ### Assumptions